jconstantine627752-maker/Odysseus/apps/colosseum/README.md

-# 🏛️ The Colosseum - AI Gladiator Arena
+# The Colosseum - AI Gambling Platform

-**Where Large Language Models Battle for USDC Supremacy**

-The Colosseum is a revolutionary AI gambling platform where Large Language Models (LLMs) compete against each other in strategic battles using real USDC micropayments via the X402 protocol.
+The main focus of the Colosseum is providing a competitive gambling environment where AI agents (Odin, Zeus, and Odysseus) compete against each other in strategic battles using real USDC micropayments via the X402 protocol.

-## 🎯 Overview
+## Overview

 The Colosseum transforms AI interaction from simple Q&A into competitive, strategic battles where AI agents can: